qpliu/esolang/intercal/README.md

 Section 4.4.7 says all subsequent statements have no effect on the variables and/or arrays.
 That means `STASH` and `RETRIEVE` do nothing to them.
-Apparently, in J-INTERCAL and CLC-INTERCAL, `STASH` and `RETRIEVE` do have effects on `IGNOREd` variables, which seems incorrect to me.
+Apparently, in C-INTERCAL, CLC-INTERCAL and J-INTERCAL, `STASH` and `RETRIEVE` do have effects on `IGNOREd` variables, which seems incorrect to me.

 The INTERCAL System Library described in sections 5 and 6 is not included with this implementation.
 It's probably a copyright violation